-, BROMSGROVE DISTRICT COUNCIL - SETTING ACCESSIBILITY STANDARDS AMENITY GREEN SPACE Definition Most commonly but not exclusively found in housing areas.
+BROMSGROVE DISTRICT COUNCIL - SETTING ACCESSIBILITY STANDARDS AMENITY GREEN SPACE Definition Most commonly but not exclusively found in housing areas.
 Includes informal recreation green spaces and village greens.
 National Standards and/or Benchmarks No national standards Existing Local Accessibility Standards No existing local accessibility standa ards.
-Other Local Authorities Standards (by PMP) Telford - 10 minute walk time Wyre Forest - 10 minute walk time Shrewsbury - 10 minute walk time Ryedale - 10 minute walk Wychavon - 10 minute walk time York - 5 minute walk time Consultation A small percentage of respondents to the household survey stated that they use this type of open space most frequently (1%), it is therefore difficult to produce sound analysis on current usage patterns based on the sample size provided.
-A more detailed analysis is given below in terms of expected mode of transport and travel time in relation to all respondents.
-Analysis of the regularity of use of amenity spaces indicates that amenity spaces are used less frequently used than other typologies, with many having a wider landscape value rather than recreational use.
-PREFERRED MODE OF TRAVEL The majority of respondents to the household survey expect to walk to an amenity green space (61%), with a journey time of between 5 and 10 miconsistent with the District wide finding residents prefer to drive to this type.
-District wide results reveal that amer second quartile figures are ten minutes. inutes (75%) expected.
-Findings withings, both in terms of mode of travel are of open space.
-Inity space is expected to be local to that the sand the third quartile is 15 minutes a quartile figure in three of the five ana n the individual analysis areas are nd expected journey time.
-29% of
+Other Local Authorities Standards (by PMP) Telford - 10 minute walk time Wyre Forest - 10 minute walk time Shrewsbury - 10 minute walk time Ryedale - 10 minute walk Wychavon - 10 minute walk time York - 5 minute walk time Consultation frequently (1%), it is therefore difficult size provided.
+A more detailed analytic relation to all respondents.
+Analysist used less frequently used than other use.
+PREFERRED MODE OF TRAVEL The majority of respondents to the higourney time of between 5 and 10 miles. rsis is given below in terms of expecte of the regularity of use of amenity spar typologies, with many having a wider ousehold survey expect to walk to an inutes (75%) expected.
+Findings withings, both in terms of mode of travel at amenity green space (61%), with a n the individual analysis areas are second quartile figures are ten minut I quartile figure in three of the five ana e home.
+District wide, the first and Endings within the individual analysis lysis areas also being 10 minutes.
+The